dceejay/windserver/README.md

 Simple service to expose [GRIB2](http://en.wikipedia.org/wiki/GRIB) wind forecast data from the [Canadian Centre for Climate Services](https://weather.gc.ca/) (25km 12 hourly model from [here](https://dd.weather.gc.ca/model_gem_global/25km/grib2/lat_lon/)) as JSON.
-The Canadian model is produced 2 times a day and provide a prediction for every 3 hours - we then grab the last most recent (so it should update every 3 hours or so).
+The Canadian model is produced 2 times a day and provides a prediction for every 3 hours - we then grab the last most recent (so it should update every 3 hours or so).

 Can be consumed by Dan Wild's [leaflet-velocity layer](https://github.com/danwild/leaflet-velocity).